frontenddogma/web-development-glossary/manuscript/d.md

 Directionality
 : The direction in which a text is written.

+Disability Discrimination Act
+: British accessibility regulations which have been repealed and replaced by the Equality Act 2010 (except in Northern Ireland where the Act still applies).&nbsp;[†](#w-dda)

 Display advertising
 : Graphic advertising on Internet websites, apps, or social media through banners or other advertising formats made of text, images, Flash, video, and audio.
 The main purpose of display advertising is to deliver general advertisements and brand messages to site visitors.&nbsp;[†](#w-display-advertising)